Atul-1992/AWS-MLOPS-Template/Readme.md

    - we can further add more scripts to it using our building block in very easy by adding more functions to `GeneralProcess` class in combine directory and the calling it in script.

 10. **app (Flask):**
     - Flask app with user registration and authentication feature, it includes it's own sqlite database for user information.

 ---
+## <a id="project-setup"></a>Project Setup
    Refer to this guide for understanding the structure and purpose of this project template.
 Customize and utilize the provided building blocks to create robust and scalable machine learning pipelines in a cloud environment.

-## <a id="project-setup">Project Setup</a>

-1. **Installations:**
+1. **Installations:**</br>
-   You need to install and setup Git, DVC, Hydra, AWS CLI & boto3, gcc (for makefile), Mlflow and Docker before preceding with this template.
+   - You need to install and setup Git, DVC, Hydra, AWS CLI & boto3, gcc (for makefile), Mlflow and Docker before preceding with this template.

 2. **Git Configuration:**
    - Ensure Git is installed and configured on your machine.